CoolProp/CoolProp/Web/coolprop/wrappers/index.rst

 For the C++ compiler, the options are a bit more complicated.
 There are multiple (binary incompatible) versions of Visual Studio, as well as G++ ports for windows (MinGW).
 Unless you are compiling the python wrappers, you can compile with MinGW, so you should obtain the `MinGW installer <http://sourceforge.net/projects/mingw/files/Installer/mingw-get-setup.exe/download>`_ and run it.
 You should install all the packages available, and you must install to a path without spaces. ``C:\MinGW`` is recommended as an installation path.

 If you are compiling for Python 2.7, you can install Visual Studio 2008 Express from `VS2008Express installer <http://go.microsoft.com/?linkid=7729279>`_.
+Make sure you install ServicePack 1, otherwise your are going to get quite cryptic error messages during compilation.

 If you are compiling for Python 3.x, you can install Visual Studio 2010 Express from `VS2010Express installer <http://www.visualstudio.com/en-us/downloads#d-2010-express>`_.

 If you want to build 64-bit extensions, you MUST install VS2010 Professional, which can be obtained for free if you have a student ID card from Microsoft Dreamspark

 All three compilers should co-exist happily on the path, so you should be fine installing all three, but they are rather sizeable installs.

 Linux
 -----